MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_10_implement_performance_profiling.md

 ## Exercise scenario

 You're a software developer working for a consulting firm.
-Your clients need help implementing performance profiling in legacy applications.
+Your clients need help with implementing performance profiling in legacy applications.
 Your goal is to improve code performance while preserving readability and the existing functionality.
 You're assigned to the following app:

-- ContosoOnlineStore: This is an e-commerce application that processes customer orders.
+- ContosoOnlineStore: ContosoOnlineStore is an e-commerce application that processes customer orders.
 The application includes product catalog management with search capabilities, inventory tracking with stock reservations, order processing with validation and receipts, email notification services, and security validation.
 The application uses modern .NET architecture patterns including dependency injection, structured logging, and configuration management, but contains performance bottlenecks that mirror real-world scenarios.

 > **NOTE**: Code bottlenecks include intentional inefficiencies and performance issues, as well as simulated delays that approximate real-world timing for external dependencies.
 Simulated delays should be retained when the code is refactored to allow for "before and after" performance comparisons.